 The Agency has provided a list of the other manufacturers and/or importers, to the extent permitted by confidentiality requirements, that have received an EDSP Order for this chemical.
 (Enclosure A).
-This list is intended to help order recipients identify other companies with whom they could form agreements to develop data jointly.
+This list is intended to help order recipients identify other companies with whom they could form agreements to develop data jointly, or otherwise collaborate on a response to satisfy the requirements in this Order.

-Option 4: Claim Not Subject To the Order
+Option 4: Claim Not Subject to the Order

-You may claim that you are not subject to this order if you do not manufacture or import the chemical identified on page 1 of this Order or you believe the order was otherwise sent to you in error.
+You may claim that you are not subject to this Order if you do not manufacture or import the chemical identified on page 1 of this Order or you believe the Order was otherwise sent to you in error.
 An explanation of the basis for the claim, along with appropriate information to substantiate that claim, must accompany your Initial Response so that EPA can evaluate the claim.
 The Agency intends to make a determination and respond to your request in writing within 90 days of receipt.
 If EPA can not verify your claim, the original requirements and deadlines in this Order remain.
 If your claim is verified, EPA will consider your response to be satisfaction of the Order and will close out this Order.